geraintluff/tv4/README.md

 While they don't occur in proper JSON, JavaScript does support self-referencing objects.
 Any of the above calls support an optional final argument, checkRecursive.
 If true, tv4 will handle self-referencing objects properly - this slows down validation slightly, but that's better than a hanging script.

+Consider this data, notice how both `a` and `b` refer to each other:

 ```javascript
 var a = {};
 var b = { a: a };